JuliaGraphics/Luxor.jl/docs/src/simplegraphics.md

  Point(50.0, 50.0)
 ```

-For regular polygons, pentagons, and so on, see the next section on Polygons.
+For regular polygons, pentagons, and so on, see the later section on Polygons.

 ## Circles and ellipses